 Balay sa Hardin is exceedingly proud of the food it serves guests, and with good reason.
 The dishes, which use as much produce from the farm as possible, are imaginative and delicious.
-The kitchen is run by the Fernando’s youngest son, Arjenni, or Koy, an agriculture graduate who found his passion in the kitchen. “(I like) cooking with local produce because it’s readily available and you won’t have a hard time sourcing ingredients,” the chef says.
+The kitchen is run by the Fernando’s youngest son, Ardjani, or Ikoy, an agriculture graduate who found his passion in the kitchen. “(I like) cooking with local produce because it’s readily available and you won’t have a hard time sourcing ingredients,” the chef says.
 “It also helps farmers and promotes Filipino cuisine.”

 The meal started with soup called suam na mais, a Pampanga style corn soup that the chef learned from his father, who hails from the province.
 “He’s the chef in the family,” Chef Koy says about Arthur.
 “I used indigenous ingredients like spinach, pako, and ampalaya leaves.
 We also used corn from Bukidnon because it’s hard to find corn here.”